sazboxai/ai_video/intructions/Steps.md

 When a trainer selects Edit, they will be redirected to the Routine Editor, where they can update the routine structure and content.

 This setup ensures a smooth and intuitive experience, allowing both trainers and users to navigate workouts effortlessly while providing trainers with easy-to-access editing and management tools.

+### Fixes

+Unsaved Changes Confirmation in Routine Editor
+When editing a routine, if the user makes changes and then presses the back arrow, they are currently taken back to the home screen without being prompted to save.
+To prevent accidental loss of progress, implement a confirmation dialog that notifies the user about unsaved changes.

+Expected Behavior:
+If the user presses the back arrow after making edits, display a confirmation popup:
+"You have unsaved changes.
+Do you want to save before exiting?"
+Provide three options:
+Save & Exit – Saves the changes and returns to the home screen.
+Discard Changes – Exits without saving.
+Cancel – Stays on the editor screen.
+This ensures users have full control over their edits and prevents accidental data loss.

+### When having problems with pods and firebase versions
+flutter pub upgrade --major-versions pod repo update
+insdie the Ios folder
+        pod update